Spacechild1/vstplugin/README.md

 If you only want to only build the Pd or Supercollider version, simply set the `SC` resp. `PD` variable to `OFF`.

+##### Static linking

 When compiling with GCC on Linux or MinGW, we offer the option `STATIC_LIBS` to link statically with libstd++ and libgcc; the default is `ON`.

 Static linking helps if you want to share the binaries with other people because they might not have the required library versions installed on their system.
 Dynamic linking, on the other hand, is preferred for destributing via system package managers like "apt".

+##### Windows

+If you want to enable bit bridging (running 32-bit plugins on a 64-bit host and vice versa), you have to perform the following steps:
+1) compile the project with a 64-bit compiler (e.g. in a 'build64' folder)
+2) compile the project with a 32-bit compiler (e.g. in a 'build32' folder)
+3) copy the 32-bit 'host.exe' to the 64-bit installation folder and rename it to 'host_i386.exe'
+4) copy the 64-bit 'host.exe' to the 32-bit installation folder and rename it to 'host_amd64.exe'

+If you get compilation errors regarding the *SRWLock functions, it means that `_WIN32_WINNT` is set too low.
+The minimum supported version is `0x0600` (= Windows 7).
+You can easily set it with the `WINVER` variable.

+**Warning about 32-bit MinGW**

+If you build a 32-bit(!) version with MinGW and the host (Pd or Supercollider) has also been compiled with MinGW, exception handling might be broken due to a compiler bug.
+This only seems to happen if either the plugin or the host (but not both!) link statically against libstdc++ and libgcc.
+By default we link statically, so we don't have to ship additional DLLs.
+This generally works fine (because Pd is statically linked and Supercollider is nowadays built with MSVC), but it might cause troubles if you build a *dynamically* linked 32-bit Supercollider/Pd with MinGW.
+In this special case you should run cmake with `-DSTATIC_LIBS=OFF` so that VSTPlugin/vstplugin~ also link dynamically.
+To sum it up: MinGW <-> Visual Studio should always work, but MinGW (32-bit, dynamically linked) <-> MinGW (32-bit, statically linked) causes big troubles.
+Yes, it's ridiculous!

+##### Linux

+You can build a 32-bit host application (for running old 32-bit plugins) by setting `BUILD_HOST32` to `ON`.
+Make sure to install the relevant 32-bit toolchain and libraries!

 #### Prerequisites: